Distribution of Industry Act 1945: Significance

 In Scotland, projects in the main Scottish Development Area in the central belt created 60,000 jobs by the beginning of 1950, with 15,000 elsewhere in the country; this was expected to rise to 120,000 once planned projects had been completed.
 Unemployment in the region stood at 41,000 (3½%), compared to 115,000 (12%) before the War.
 Outside the main development area, major projects included a new industrial estate in Dundee, diversifying local industry away from a dependence on jute, and the Inverness area becoming a scheduled area in 1948, to develop industry in tandem with a new hydro-electric power scheme.

 In Wales, most of the industrial areas in South Wales were scheduled as a development area, along with the Wrexham region in the north.
 264 installations had been built by May 1950, with 81 under construction and 104 approved; more than half of the factories completed had been Government-funded.
 Twenty-six of the factories built or planned were intended to provide special employment for those disabled through mining work.

+One study found that only 18% of Industrial Development Certificate refusals resulted in the project being moved to a target area.
+Half were scaled down so as to escape IDC control and 31% were cancelled, reorganised or abandoned.
+When they were located in desired areas, they were often marked by poor performance due to being at the ends of long supply chains and lacking an experienced workforce.